Locations:

 • Keep your retainer away from pets who might chew it.

-• Always brush and floss your teeth thoroughly before putting your retainer back in.
+• Brush and floss your teeth thoroughly before putting your retainer in.
+You can floss around a fixed retainer.

 • Brush your removable retainer regularly with antibacterial soap and water.
-(Some toothpastes are too abrasive and may harm your retainer.)
+Some toothpastes are too harsh and may damage your retainer.

 • If your retainer turns yellow, gently scrub it with water, baking soda and a soft toothbrush.